Adegbenga1/NY-CITY-BIKE/README.md

 4. High trip durations during weekend happens between 9am-7pm on Saturdays-An indication that more riders will always be available on weekends

 ## Conclusion :
-With th large numbers of riders observed in this analysis, the bike-sharing program in Des Moines is a solid business.
+In view of the  large numbers of riders observed in this analysis, the bike-sharing program in Des Moines is a solid business.